See other weird comics stories here!

 I don't know exactly where this came from, but I have an idea.
 Back in the 70s, for like a month, there was a cereal called "Freakies".
 It included prizes; fun stuff (unlike today where the cereal companies don't dare putting prizes in their cereal boxes for fear of children immediately jamming them down their throats, but anyway) I think they were little toys or something.
 The commercial below suggests the kind of characters they used:

-Suprisingly non-cute characters, huh?
+The video shows suprisingly non-cute characters, huh?
 Also it seemed like it was Burgess Meredith narrating, and also the head freaky was doing a John Wayne imitation.
 That was my thought, that the character I created might have come from some primordial response in me as I watched that commercial as a kid.
 Surprising, the things I remember.

 Next I wanted to illustrate an advancement in my artistic evolution.
 Inside a dream, I think it was in 2008 maybe, I dreamed of a drawn picture.
 The picture was of a woman, and I believe it was drawn by the artist Moebius.
 She was holding this glass rose with a long stem, and the rose was a light.
 She was holding the rose in such a way that it was inside her; her hand was in her stomach, and the stem came up through her esophagus with the rose in her throat.